arebruvold/arebruvold/README.md

-Hi, I am Are Bruvold 👋
+Hi there!

-I’m interested in all things data- & nanoscience, working with nanometrology and sp-ICP-MS.
+I’m interested in all things data- & nanoscience, currently working on the the determination of environmental concentrations of particles in the nanorange.
 I can be reached at aresb@hi.no (work) or arebru@gmail.com (private).